What is the meaning of the trailing number in the streamer's name on the network?

 Which control application may I use?

-We strongly recommend the use of our iOS Wattson Music application.
+We strongly recommend the use of our iOS Wattson Music app.
 It has been optimized for the Madison and the Emerson and offers an integral control of your device’s functionalities.

 In the meantime, as Media Renderers, our streamers respond to the UPnP AV /DLNA protocol and may be piloted by numerous applications compatible with this norm.
 We may namely recommend Audirvana for macOS and Windows, BubbleUPnP and mConnect Player for the Android devices.